Mindwerks/worldengine/README.md

 License
 =======

-Lands is available under the MIT License.
+WorldEngine is available under the MIT License.
 You should find the LICENSE in the root of the project.